 “We want to give pharmacy full automation.
 The benefits are both accuracy and speed.
-The robots can do approximately 60 per cent of drug sorting, while humans sort 40 per cent,” tells sales director Jukka Mauranen.
+The robots can do approximately 60 per cent of drug sorting, while humans sort 40 per cent,” maintenance services director Jukka Mauranen told us.

-Other than being the market leader in Finland, Newicon has also expanded to the international market with its automation solutions.
-Recent examples include its smart medicine cabinet, which is used at a Danish hospital, and a newly acquired investment for the market in China.
+Other than being the market leader in Finland, NewIcon has also expanded to the international market with its automation solutions.
+Its medicine storage robots and smart medicine cabinets can now be found, for example, in Denmark, Iran and Israel.

 4. Healthtech devices and diagnostics

-Being listed as one of the 1 000 fastest growing companies in Europe, Optomed has been providing diabetes and eye diseases diagnoses with a smart fundus camera that utilises AI technology.
+Listed as one of the 1 000 fastest growing companies in Europe, Optomed is providing diabetes and eye-disease diagnoses with a smart fundus camera that utilises AI technology.

-“Traditional facilities are heavy and expensive, while our device is especially suitable for places where space is scarce,” says Laura Piila, VP of sales and marketing.
+“Traditional facilities are heavy and expensive, while our device is especially suitable for places where space is scarce,” said Laura Piila, vice president of devices.
 “Artificial intelligence and automatic diagnosis are the solution for making it prevalent in primary markets.
 Retinal imaging can detect even more diseases, and many people are currently working on the algorithm.”

-“We can have 70 per cent of the risks diagnosed at home by nurses, while only 30 per cent need to be referred to hospital examination,” says Janne Karjalainen, executive VP and founder.
+“We can have 70 per cent of the risks diagnosed at home by nurses, while only 30 per cent need to be referred to hospital examination,” said Janne Karjalainen, executive vice president and founder.

 5. Genetic research and preventive care